MicrosoftDocs/azure-docs-sdk-node/docs-ref-conceptual/node-sdk-azure-get-started.md

 });
 ```

-Run the command and copy and paste the URL from the output in your web browser to view the file in Azure Storage:
+Run the command and then copy and paste the URL from the output into your web browser to view the file in Azure Storage:

 ```bash
 node uploadFile.js